Mountain Hawk-eagles or Hodgson’s Hawk-eagles

 Description

-The Mountain Hawk-eagle is a medium-large raptor at about 70–72 cm in length.
+The Mountain Hawk-eagles is a medium-large raptor at about 70–72 cm in length.
 The typical adult has brown upperparts and pale underparts, with barring on the undersides of the flight feathers and tail.

 The breast and belly and underwing coverts are heavily streaked.
 The wings are broad with a curved trailing edge, and are held in a shallow V in flight.
 Males and females look alike, but young birds are often whiter-headed.